davisma20/my-cloud-cml/documentation/AWS.md

 The upload tool makes it easy to quickly select and upload the software package and images to a defined S3 bucket (the bucket must exist already).

 > [!NOTE]
 > The required CML software is the "pkg" file that is available for download from the Cisco software download page.
-Example: `cml2_2.7.0-4_amd64-20.pkg`.
-Also note the .pkg suffix.
+Example: `cml2_2.8.1-14_amd64.deb`.
+Also note the .deb suffix.

 Start the tool by providing the bucket name as an argument and the location of the reference platform images.
 The defaults for both are `aws-cml-images` for the bucket name and `/var/lib/libvirt/images` for the reference platform image location.